indirect/rails-footnotes/README.markdown

 Usage
 =====

 * Footnotes are applied in all actions under development.
-If You want to change this behaviour, check the initializer.rb file.
+If You want to change this behaviour, check the loader.rb file.

 * Some features only work by default if you are under MacOSX and using Textmate.
   If your editor supports out-of-the-box opening files like Textmate, e.g. txmt://open?url=file://path/to/file, you can put in your environment file the following line: